jundalisay/spblist/content/en/research/sarkar/katha/chapter-12b.md

 ---
-title: "I SURRENDER EVERYTHING TO BABA AND HE BECOMES PLEASED WITH ME"
+title: "I Surrender Everything To Baba And He Becomes Pleased With Me"
 heading: Chapter 12b
 weight: 29
 description: "An Editor’s note in Prajina Bharati October 1983"